-Figure 18 - Date/Time Selection
+Figure 16 - Date/Time Selection

-- The time bar allows for quick and easy filtering of data by date.
+The time bar allows for quick and easy filtering of data by date.
 The selectable areas in the time bar expand and contract based on the screen size but can be adjust manually as well.
 Within the time bar is a range selection window that defines the date range that is displayed in the main graph area.
-This is shown in Figure 19. - The date range can be adjusted by dragging the gray rectangles on the right and left boundaries of the range selection window.
-Dragging the left most range indicator to the left will change the displayed start date in the main graph to an earlier date.
-Dragging it to the right will change the displayed start date in the main graph to a later date.
-The right most range indicator behaves similarly and effects the end date on the main graph.
-The selected date range is displayed immediately below the range selection window.
+This is shown in Figure 17.

-Figure 19 - Time Bar Selection Window
+Figure 17 - Time Bar Selection Window